 Read on for some coral bark tree information.

 About Coral Bark Maple Trees

 Coral bark maple trees (Acer palmatum ‘Sango-kaku’) are Japanese maples with four seasons of interest in the landscape.
-In spring, its seven-lobed, simple palmate leaves open in a bright lime green or chartreuse color.
+In spring, its seven-lobed, simple, palmate leaves open in a bright, lime green or chartreuse color.
 As spring turns to summer, these leaves turn a deeper green.
 In autumn, the foliage turns golden yellow and orange.
-And as the foliage drops in fall, the tree’s bark begins to turn an attractive reddish pink, which intensifies with the cold weather.
+As the foliage drops in fall, the tree’s bark begins to turn an attractive, reddish pink, which intensifies with the cold weather.

 Winter bark color will be deeper the more sun the coral bark maple tree receives.
-However, in warmer climates they will also benefit from some dappled afternoon shade.
-With a mature height of 20-25 feet and spread of 15-20 feet, they can make nice ornamental understory trees.
+However, in warmer climates, they will also benefit from some dappled afternoon shade.
+With a mature height of 20 to 25 feet (6-8 m.) and a spread of 15 to 20 feet (5-6 m.), they can make nice ornamental understory trees.
 In the winter landscape, the red-pink bark of coral bark maple trees can be a beautiful contrast to deep green or blue-green evergreens.

 Planting Coral Bark Japanese Maples

 When planting coral bark Japanese maples, select a site with moist, well-draining soil, light shade to guard against the intense afternoon sun, and protection from high winds that can dry the plant out too quickly.
 When planting any tree, dig a hole twice as wide as the root ball, but no deeper.
 Planting trees too deeply can lead to root girdling.